Restream/reindexer/cpp_src/server/contrib/server.md

 #### Description
-This operation will return memory usage informatiom from tcmalloc allocator.
+This operation will return memory usage information from tcmalloc allocator.

 #### Responses